 Dehumidifiers and humidifiers are perfect breeding grounds for molds due to the moisture and heat they collect or generate.
 Keep them clean by running a solution of half water and half hydrogen peroxide through them monthly.

 Kill Dust Mites

 Dust mites thrive on the small bits of skin we shed in our homes, particularly in the bedroom.
-Give your mattress a spray with hydrogen peroxide to kill the insects.
+Give your mattress a spray with equal parts hydrogen peroxide and water to kill the insects.
 Allow the mattress to dry completely before remaking the bed with clean bedding.